peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

    period is not expected to be chosen long enough for the variation of solar declination to be important.

-[^3]: Without copying a significat amount of code.
+[^3]: Without copying a significant amount of code.

 2. **Storage requirements.** Shortwave intermittency requires us to store fields of downward and upward optical thickness at two extreme values of